karolina-slominska/chm499/README.md

 1. looked at lit

-2. assembled a database based on how ApisTox was
+2. assemble a database based on ApisTox
+   - PPDB + BPDB + EcoTOX
+   - choose categories
+   - toxicity framework?
+   -

-3. do the chemical space modelling/graphs
+4. do the chemical space modelling/graphs